 The human body has a remarkable thermoregulation system.
 Under most circumstances, it does a great job of keeping your innards at an ideal 98.6 degrees Fahrenheit.
 Not 98, not 99; 98.6.
 When things outside your body get too hot or too cold, it has ways to accommodate.

 In more humid environments, your body sweats, but the air is already so moist it can’t evaporate easily.
 And if it can’t evaporate, it can’t do its job.
-The sweat stays on your body, along with the heat, making you feel hot, sticky, and uncomfortable.
+The sweat and heat that stay on your body make you feel hot, sticky, and uncomfortable.

 Your body is also cooled through “convection.”
 Scientifically speaking, this means the removal of heat through the circulation of air.
 Motorcycle-ly speaking, this is that wind-in-your-face feeling we all love.
 And in the heat, the wind can be a lifesaver.